MrHedmad/kerblam/docs/src/tutorial/run.md

 However, you then have to maintain two essentially identical pipelines, and you are prone to adding errors while you modify it (what if you forget to change one reference to the original file?).
-You can use `kerblam` to do the same, but in a declarative, less-error prone and easy way.
+You can use `kerblam` to do the same, but in an easy, declarative and less-error-prone way.

 Define in your `kerblam.toml` file a new section under `data.profiles`:
 ```toml